iohkedu/plinth-dev-env/instructions/using-docker.md

 # Instructions for setting up your development environment with Docker and VSCode

 The files for setting up the docker environment in VSCode are for a Git project locatted in the *.devcontainer* folder.
+The [plinth-template](https://github.com/IntersectMBO/plinth-template/tree/main) repository provides a *.devcontainer* folder that contains a development environment for Plinth projects.
 You need to install [Docker Desktop](https://docs.docker.com/get-docker/) that is used to setup a Docker container standalone or integrated with VSCode.

 | :warning: | It is recomended to install and run Docker Desktop on your native OS.
 If you want to run Docker Desktop inside a Virtual Machine read through [these notes](https://docs.docker.com/desktop/vm-vdi/). |
 |-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|